Extensions, STEM Guides and More!

 - Turntable Art Platform – A creative platform that also spins, furthering the KIBO STEM fun.

 Unlock Advanced Coding Concepts with KIBO

 With the Advanced Coding Extension Set, kids can design programming blocks, create games, and explore complex conditionals.
-The Advanced Coding Extension Set supports children who are experienced with KIBO’s core concepts and offers them the next step along their computer science pathways.
+The Advanced Coding Extension Set supports children who are experienced with KIBO’s core concepts and offers them the next step along their computer science coding pathways.
 The new Advanced Coding Extension Set unlocks three new programming options:

 - Subroutines: A subroutine is like a miniature program within a program.
 Children can now create their own programming block by defining a sequence of commands to place on that block.
 They personalize their block by drawing their own icon right onto the programming block sticker.
-Subroutines allows students to dive into the powerful ideas of modularity and reusability.
+Subroutines allow students to dive into the powerful ideas of modularity and reusability.

 - Random Parameter: This new card makes KIBO’s repeat loop run a random number of times.
 Kids can teach KIBO to play “Duck, Duck, Goose”—spin KIBO a random number of times, and who knows who will be “it”?

 - If Not: Children can already design programs that respond to light, sound, and distance using KIBO’s conditional programming.
 The new “If Not” block lets children tell KIBO to do one thing if a sensor is triggered, and something else if it’s not.
-This foundational concept in computer science expands the expressive possibilities for KIBO while deepening students’ understanding of conditional programming.
+This foundational concept in computer science expands the expressive possibilities for KIBO while deepening students’ understanding of coding and conditional programming.

 Play and Toss with KIBO!